SaurabhMulay999/salesforce-interview-questions/Readme.md

     console.log(strNum);
 }

-//so now it can accepts both
+//so now it can accept both
 sum('12323');
 sum(1232);
 ```